inethappy/test_globallogic/README.txt

 WINDOWS

-For the correct display of the program on Windows, it is necessary that the compiler and the GNUmake tool are installed, which may not be very pleasant to install.
-So just in case, I put here a compiled executable called money_maker.exe.
+For the correct display of the program on Windows, it is necessary that the compiler and the GNUmake tool are installed (http://www.gnu.org/software/make/).
+Just in case, I put here a compiled executable called money_maker.exe.
 Then in the console to display the Ukrainian language you need to enter the command: $chcp 65001.